rquitasol/appli_stash/README.md

 > Your secret stash for job applications - track, organize, and conquer your job hunt!

-AppliStash is a Chrome extension and companion web app that helps you track job applications directly from the websites where you apply.
-It overlays custom buttons on job listings or application pages, letting you save, organize, and review your progress in one place.
+AppliStash is a Chrome extension and companion web app that helps you track job applications, interviews, and contacts directly from the websites where you apply.
+It features a modern dashboard with both normal and calendar views, making it easy to manage your entire job search process.

 ## Features

 - **One-Click Save**: Chrome extension injects an overlay on job sites
-- **Smart Tracking**: Track application status from saved to offer
+- **Smart Tracking**: Track application status from saved to offer with drag-and-drop Kanban board
+- **Interview Management**: Schedule and track interviews with both list and calendar views
+- **Contact Management**: Keep track of recruiters and hiring managers
-- **Dashboard Insights**: Comprehensive web dashboard for management
+- **Dashboard Insights**: Comprehensive web dashboard with modern UI
 - **Seamless Integration**: Works directly on job sites you already use
+- **Collapsible Sidebar**: Clean navigation that expands on hover
 - **Built with React**: Modern, responsive UI for both extension and web app

 ## Project Structure